foragepm/forage/readme.md

 - announce/share full package list periodically
 - support for proxying go modules
 - test with yarn + proxy setup instructions for yarn (currently broken)
-- preload function - search for locally installed packages and load them into ipfs (republish does this for a single package-lock.json)
 - http api
 - configure trusted forest instances to connect to on startup (ipfs peer id)
 - option to start app on boot (https://www.electronjs.org/docs/api/app#appsetloginitemsettingssettings-macos-windows)